maxrt101/rtrs-playground/README.md

 # rtrs-playground

-A project with no particular purpose, to test and implement new features in rtrs.
+A project with no particular purpose or end goal.
+Mainly used to test and implement new features in rtrs.

-NOTE: `dev` build on `stm32l051` is broken, because it doesn't fit into flash.
+NOTE: `stm32h743` desn't work.